 Fiber Lasers Which Are No Fiber Lasers

 There are quite a few laser products which are marketed as fiber lasers, even though they are strictly no fiber lasers.
 In reality, they contain some kind of laser – which may or may not be a fiber laser – and a fiber amplifier for boosting the output power.
-In case of high power fiber laser products, you almost always actually obtain a so-called master oscillator fiber amplifier setup.
+In the case of high power fiber laser products, you almost always actually obtain a so-called master oscillator fiber amplifier setup.

 An imprecise statement on a product is not necessarily one for which the manufacturer should be criticized.
 In the discussed kind of case, the product often exhibits some typical properties of fiber lasers: a high beam quality combined with high output power, a compact setup, a high wall-plug efficiency, an undefined polarization state of the output (although there are also polarization-maintaining fiber devices), and a larger emission bandwidth (which may be irrelevant for the customer).